dumlutimuralp/antrea-packet-walks/part_d/README.md

 * load:0xaabbccddeeff->NXM_NX_ARP_SHA[] : This action puts the MAC address "aa:bb:cc:dd:ee:ff" into the sender MAC address field in the ARP header of the response
 * move:NXM_OF_ARP_SPA[]->NXM_OF_ARP_TPA[] : This action moves the IP address, seen in the sender IP address field of the ARP header, to the target IP address field in the ARP header of the response
 * load:0xade0201->NXM_OF_ARP_SPA[] : This action puts the IP address "10.222.2.1" (conversion from hex 0xade0201) into the the sender IP address field of the ARP header of the response
-* IN_PORT : This action means "forward the flow back to the port where it came" (which is the antrea-gw0 interface port on OVS on the worker1 node in this case)
+* IN_PORT : This action means "forward the flow back to the port where it came from" (In this case it is the antrea-gw0 interface port on OVS on the worker1 node)

 Note : More detailed info about these fields can be found in the "ovs-fields" section on [this page](https://docs.openvswitch.org/en/latest/ref/?highlight=fields#man-pages).

-There is optimum ARP traffic behaviour involved in this implementation and that is the MAC address "aa:bb:cc:dd:ee:ff".
-Because this MAC address is a virtual MAC address which is globally used across all the nodes in the Kubernetes cluster by Antrea.

-At this stage, it should be quite clear that this flow entry would be used exactly when worker1 node needs to send traffic to a pod running on another node.
-As in the example explained earlier, worker1 node sending traffic to backend2 pod on worker2 node.

-A quick tcpdump on antrea-gw0 interface on the worker1 node would reveal the contents of the ARP request (from antrea-gw0 interface) and ARP response (from OVS itself).
+A tcpdump on antrea-gw0 interface on the worker1 node can quickly prove the above points.
+Especially about the ARP request (from antrea-gw0 interface) and ARP reply (from OVS itself).
+Shown below.

 <pre><code>
-vmware@master:~$ kubectl exec -it frontend -- sh
-/ # curl backendsvc
+vmware@<b>master</b>:~$ kubectl exec -it frontend -- sh / # curl backendsvc
 Praqma Network MultiTool (with NGINX) - backend2 - 10.222.2.34/24
 </code></pre>